-With the Foundation’s support, “Mierlinkizt” - a summer camp for kids and adolescents of Liiv origin was organised, along with the annual Liiv Festival and the Liiv Flag Festival.
+Earlier, with the Foundation’s support, “Mierlinkizt” - a summer camp for kids and adolescents of Liiv origin was organized, along with the annual Liiv Festival and the Liiv Flag Festival.
+With the support and cooperation of partners, “The Liiv Yearbook” has been published and Finno-Ugric days in Cesis, Riga, Ventspils, and other events have been organized.

 About the Liiv People’s House

-The Liiv People’s House was envisaged as a gathering and educational centre, and, according to Estonian folklorist Oskar Loorits, as “the cradle of the Liiv people”.
-Plaques in five languages beside the entrance to the building bear the following message: “This building was built by the Livonians with the help of their fatherland Latvia and that of their kinfolk, the Finns, Estonians and Hungarians”, once again affirming the unity of these peoples and their support for the preservation of Liiv culture.
+Plaques in five languages near the entrance to the building bear the following message: “This building was built by the Livonians with the help of their fatherland Latvia and that of their kinfolk, the Finns, Estonians, and Hungarians”, once again affirming the unity of these peoples and their support for the preservation of Liiv culture.

 The opening of the Liiv People’s House, in August 6, 1939